loopdotcoop/jellyberry/20250527-JellyBerry-May-brief-for-Beth/20250417-a-very-brighton-soft-hardware-platform.md

 ---

-> - ❌ Phones and desktop computers seem completely owned by big tech…
+> - ❌ Phones and desktop computers and smart-watches seem completely owned by the big tech companies…
-> - ❌ Smart-watches are completely owned by big tech…
 > - ✅ But bedside/tabletop devices (lamps and speakers), seems like a more open
     playing field